hernanmd/BioSmalltalk/repository/BioTools.package/BioResultObject.class/README.md

-A search result is a wrapper utility to diverse query results.
+A search result is a wrapper for results.

 The search result object uses a reader to fetch the results which are interesting.